Bordered Floer homology for manifolds with torus boundary via immersed curves: Decorated immersed curves as type D structures

 \begin{proof} We outline the key steps but leave the details of the proof as an exercise to the reader.
 We assume that $A_1$, $A_2$, and $B$ are written in rational canonical form, and we may choose $B$ to have a single block, so that

 It is sufficient to consider the case that $A_1$ and $A_2$ have this form as well.
 It follows that

 which row reduces to

 where $M_0 = A$ and $M_i = A(b_i + M_{i-1})$ for $i>0$.
 The rank of this is determined by the rank of the lower right block.
-We choose the coefficients in $B$ so that $p(x) = x^n + b_1 x^n + \ldots + b_{n-1} x + 1$ is the minimal polynomial of $A_1$ (which we assume without loss of generality does not divide the minimal polynomial of $A_2$).
-It follows that $A_1\otimes B + I$ has rank $k(n-1)$ and $A_2\otimes B+I$ has rank strictly greater than $k(n-1)$. \end{proof}
+We choose the coefficients in $B$ so that $p(x) = x^n + b_1 x^{n-1} + \ldots + b_{n-1} x + 1$ is the minimal polynomial of $A_1$, which we assume without loss of generality does not divide the minimal polynomial of $A_2$.
+It follows that $A_1\otimes B + I\otimes I$ has rank $k(n-1)$ and $A_2\otimes B+I\otimes I $ has rank strictly greater than $k(n-1)$. \end{proof}

+In summary, we have shown that the map \(g\) is injective: if \(g(\bgamma_1) = g(\bgamma_2)\), then Lemma~\ref{Lem:Determine Curves} shows that \(\bgamma_1\) and \(\bgamma_2\) have the same underlying curves with multiplicities, and Proposition~\ref{prp:self-pair} shows that the local systems on each curve are isomorphic.

-We have shown that if $N_1$ and $N_2$ are extendable type D structures which are homotopy equivalent then $f(N_1)=f(N_2)$, establishing the well-definedness of $f$.
-We conclude this section with the observation that, in particular, any two extensions of an extendable type D module correspond to the same decorated immersed curve and are thus homotopy equivalence.
+We have now shown that \(g\) is both injective and surjective.
+Together with Proposition~\ref{Prop:Pairing}, this completes the proof of Theorem~\ref{Thm:TheBijection}.

+We conclude this section with the observation that, in particular, any two extensions of an extendable type D module correspond to the same decorated immersed curve and are thus homotopy equivalent.

-\begin{proposition} An extendable type D module over $\Alg$ has a unique extension, up to homotopy equivalence. \end{proposition}
+\begin{proposition} An extendable type D module over $\Alg$ has a unique extension up to homotopy equivalence. \end{proposition}